 I’ve been noticing search engine queries lately seeking additional information about points along US Interstate Highways where travelers cross from one time zone into another.
 I’m going to do that myself soon on my upcoming trip and I couldn’t find a comprehensive resource either.
 Maybe there’s one out there hidden away in a lonely corner of the Intertubes.
 Maybe not.
 I didn’t see it so I decided to create my own.
 Hopefully others will find this compact reference useful too.

 Yes, I understand that mobile phones and other networked devices grab time changes automatically without human intervention from nearby cell towers as one drives merrily down the highway.
-However some of us like to by hyper-prepared before embarking on a journey.
-I even recorded the lat/long coordinates so travelers (OK, maybe just me…) could drop the waypoints into their GPS receivers and know exactly where the time change would happen well in advance.
+However some of us like to be hyper-prepared before embarking on a journey.
+I even recorded the lat/long coordinates so travelers (OK, maybe just me…) could drop the waypoints into their GPS receivers and know exactly where the time changes would happen well in advance.

 View Interstate Highway Time Zone Changes in a larger map